ShaphC/Rocket-Elevator-Foundation/README.md

 ># [reCAPTCHA](https://www.google.com/recaptcha/about/) <img src="app/assets/images/recaptchaLogo.png" align="right" alt="Recaptcha logo" width="" height="80">

-ReCAPTCHA is an service that helps protect Rocket Elevators website from spam and abuse, is a test to tell human and robots apart.
+ReCAPTCHA is a service that helps protect Rocket Elevators website from spam and abuse, is a test to tell human and robots apart.

 It is implemented in the Contact Us and Quote forms.